 The playing venue was the Il Ciocco Hotel (3) in Il Ciocco, a tourist center (4) at Barga, Lucca township, northern Tuscany, Italy.
 Here the Marcucci brothers, owners of the factories, hotels and mountains around, had given $20,000 to get publicity.
 (5) For Korchnoi it was the first time he met a Soviet player after he moved to the west in 1976.
-The match was particularly piquant bearing in mind that Petrosian was one of the signatories to a letter roundly condemning Korchnoi for his desertion of the motherland.
-(1) One could also read in the newspapers Korchnoi had said, Petrosian?
+The match was particularly piquant bearing in mind that Petrosian was one of the signatories to a letter roundly condemning Korchnoi for his 'desertion' of the motherland.
+(1) One could also read in the newspapers that Korchnoi had said, Petrosian?
 I hate that man.
 (6) The match was several places dubbed as the match of hatred.
-When the two met in Game 1, they exchanged neither a handshake nor a word of greeting.
-(7) Later in the match, Korchnoi protested against the fact that Petrosian had a telex machine standing "in the room".
+When the two met in Game 1, there was neither a handshake nor a word of greeting.
+(7) Later in the match, Korchnoi protested against the fact that Petrosian had a "telex machine standing in the room".
 He suspected that there was a direct connection with the USSR.
 (8)

 Korchnoi's family was held back in Soviet Russia, and his chess books had been left in Leningrad.
 (9) His warm-up consisted of an 8-game match against Jan Timman in November (+4 -1 =3), and a 4-game match against Werner Hug in January (+2 =2).
-(10) His two seconds in Barga were Yacov Murey (during latter part of the match) and Hans Ree (both IM's).
+(10) His seconds in Barga were Yacov Isaakovich Murey (during latter part of the match) and Hans Ree (both IM's).
 (11) Petrosian had played in the USSR Championship (1976) in December.
-He arrived (seemingly well prepared) with Efim Geller, Igor Arkadievich Zaitsev and Yuri Averbakh as his seconds.
+He arrived seemingly well prepared with Efim Geller, Igor Arkadievich Zaitsev and Yuri Averbakh as his three seconds.
 (12)

-The main arbiter was Bozidar Kazic.
+The chief arbiter was Bozidar Kazic.
 (13) Kazic also became an "errand boy" bringing messages between the two delegations in each corner of the dining room.
 (14)

 Barga, Italy, 28 February - 2 April 1977

 Korchnoi advanced to the Korchnoi - Polugaevsky Candidates Semifinal (1977).
-After the match was over, Korchnoi went straight to Switzerland to play in Montreux (1977).
+After the match, Korchnoi went straight to Switzerland to play in Montreux (1977).